davidrosenberg/mlcourse/learning-objectives.md

 By the end of each lecture/homework, you should be able to do the
 following:

+## Big Picture Objectives
+- SGD for subgradient
+- Lagrangian
+- number of nonzero coefficients in lasso
+- scale of features and l1/l2 regularization
+- svm sparsity & lasso sparsity
+- write down the objective functions
+- outliers vs loss
+- geometric of SVM
+- lagrangian duality --
+- reworking objective functions
+- coordinate descent : what was special about the coordinate descent for Lasso.

 ## Lecture 1 (1/24/2017)
 ### 1b: Basic Setup for Statistical Learning Theory